pro2200/Power-Rangers/README.md

     Project Title : Pro Lux Hotel Application

-    Project Scope: Hotel and motel owners will be using this application.
+    Project Scope: Hotel, motel owners, mangers, clerks and clients will be using this application.

 The lux was added to show the comfort of using the app and how extravagant the app can be.

+    Project Properties: visual studio with .Net Framework: 4.5.2 and MSSQl.